StanfordVL/perls2/docs/_sources/source/panda_nuc_setup.md.txt

 4. [Clone and install perls2](introduction.md#installing)

+5. In perls2, checkout the `panda_dev` branch

+    ```
+    git checkout panda_dev
+    ```

-5. Install redis.
+6. Install redis.

     `sudo apt-get install redis-server`

-6. Install the [franka-panda-iprl driver.](https://github.com/StanfordVL/franka-panda-iprl/) This is used by perls2 as a redis-wrapper for libfranka.
+7. Install the [franka-panda-iprl driver.](https://github.com/StanfordVL/franka-panda-iprl/) This is used by perls2 as a redis-wrapper for libfranka.
 Please note that this version of the driver has been modified specifically to work with perls2.

 ### Secure your redis server
 Because redis-server process requests very quickly, it is critical to secure your redis-server by setting a password.
 It's best to set a very long, randomly generated password.